FLaunch/FreeLaunch/README.md

 Project page was located on SourceForge: https://sourceforge.net/projects/freelaunch/

 Last revision of source code from SourceForge you can find in custom branch: [[original_branch]](../../tree/original_branch).

+## Releases

+All actual releases can be found at [Releases page](../../releases)

+All archived builds and releases can be found at [Yandex.Disk mirror](https://disk.yandex.ru/d/bzNkOA7oGUCIbg)